Strawberry Pretzel Salad

 White cream cheese layer in a dish.

 • Mix Jello and boiling water until dissolved.
-Add strawberries.
+Cool to room temperature.

 Strawberries in a bowl of strawberry jello.
 Wooden spoon on the side.